DaveFMiranda/CarbonTracker/README.md

 Given a road trip,
 WHEN I enter a starting location and ending location, THEN the distance is returned.
-WHEN I enter the year, make and model of my car,
-AND when the distance is returned,
+WHEN the distance is returned,
 THEN the distance, duration, and amount of carbon burned for the trip are displayed.
 WHEN I save the trip results to the total,
 THEN the total carbon burned for all saved trips is updated and displayed.